 Observing Lunar Eclipses with a telescope

-Total solar eclipses is already covered in our separate article and are as much a phenomenon involving the Sun as the Moon.
+Total solar eclipses are already covered in our separate article and are as much a phenomenon involving the Sun as the Moon.
 However, they are only one of the two types of eclipses, the other being a lunar eclipse.

 Lunar eclipses occur when the Moon passes into the Earth’s shadow, which only happens occasionally as the Moon’s orbit is inclined by a few degrees.
 During a total lunar eclipse, the Moon initially dims from entering the Earth’s penumbra, where the Earth obscures a portion of the sun as seen from the lunar surface.
 The Moon then begins to enter the umbra, as the east-facing side gradually appears to have a “bite” taken out of it.
 Eventually, the whole disk is obscured by the Earth’s shadow.
 However, our planet’s atmosphere acts like a lens or prism and bends a tiny bit of sunlight around it, illuminating the Moon with dusky refracted sunlight at a fraction of its normal intensity.
 The scattered light is reddish or orange, like a sunset, due to the refraction by the Earth’s atmosphere.
 This gives rise to the pop culture “blood moon” we think of when we picture a lunar eclipse.